rajkiran0001/IH-Project2-Eks-voting-app/README.md

 3. check ci.yaml if the docker images are pushed to docker hub (push a change to github action runs automatically)
 4. run the deployment/service yaml file (kubectl apply -f postgres-deployment.yaml)(first db, backend and frontend)
 5. Dockerfile Env should match with your deployment/service yaml files
+6. in ingress make sure you put the path:/ not path:/vote or path:/vote because internally the orginal code is written to accept path:/
+7.

 # Multi-Stack Voting Application